keu/docs/guides/astro-python-sdk-etl.md

 ---
 title: "The Astro Python SDK for ETL"
-sidebar_label: "The Astro Python SDK for ETL"
+sidebar_label: "Astro Python SDK for ETL"
-description: "Using the Astro Python SDK to implement ETL use cases in Airflow."
+description: "Use the Astro Python SDK to implement ETL use cases in Airflow."
 id: "astro-python-sdk-etl"
 ---